 UpMenu’s online ordering system includes a fully functional ordering page that doubles as a basic website.

-It displays your online menu, business info, and opening hours, and it supports online payments—perfect if you want to launch quickly without any extra work.
+It displays your online menu, business info, and opening hours, and supports online payments — perfect if you want to launch quickly without any extra work.

 Option 2: Build a full restaurant website with our builder